 - Swollen tender gums, especially near affected tooth

 How Root Canals Work

-Since the inside of your tooth is infected, it only makes sense that your dentist would want to keep your tooth dry and clean during the procedure.
-After injecting local anesthesia to numb your tooth, your dentist may put a small sheet of rubber around the tooth called a dental dam.
+Since the inside of your tooth is infected, it only makes sense that our dentists would want to keep your tooth dry and clean during the procedure.
+After injecting local anesthesia to numb your tooth, our dentists may put a small sheet of rubber around the tooth called a dental dam.

 A root canal is often a last-resort effort to save a tooth!

-Next, your restoration dentist will drill a hole through the top of the tooth in order to remove diseased dental pulp, bacteria, and other debris.
-Your dentist will then use small files to shape the inside of your tooth, as well as reshape the tooth root.
+Next, our restoration dentists will drill a hole through the top of the tooth in order to remove diseased dental pulp, bacteria, and other debris.
+Our dentists will then use small files to shape the inside of your tooth, as well as reshape the tooth root.

-Once the inside of the tooth is clean and dry, your dentist will fill it with a special material called gutta percha and cover the tooth with a temporary filling.
+Once the inside of the tooth is clean and dry, our dentists will fill it with a special material called gutta percha and cover the tooth with a temporary filling.
 When you come back for your next appointment, a permanent root canal crown will be placed to restore your tooth to its original strength and appearance.

-The Grand Rapids dentists at GR Family Dental have experience saving teeth after dental pulp has been infected.
-If you have a severe toothache and need to schedule an appointment with one of our emergency dentists, give us a call at (616) 455-3020.
+Our Grand Rapids, MI, root canal dentists have experience saving teeth after dental pulp has been infected.
+If you have a severe toothache and need to schedule an appointment with one of our emergency dentists, call GR Family Dental today at (616) 455-3020, or contact us online.